 Posted on

-Currently our printers are Original Prusa MK3S+ and Fysect MK3S+ clones.
+Currently our printers are Original Prusa MK3S+ and Fysect MK3S+ clones for the 8″ tops, and Voron 2.4 for larger sizes.

-I have worked with several brands of printers based on the Prusa i3 design and the only printer that I can recommend is the Original Prusa MK3S+.
-It is a well supported and the kit is educational to assemble, preparing the user for continued maintenance, updates, and repairs.
+I have worked with several brands of printers based on the Prusa i3 design and the only i3 based printer that I can recommend is the Original Prusa MK3S+.
+The kit is educational to assemble, preparing the user for continued maintenance, updates, and repairs.
 The most intimidating task, the hot-end, is preassembled and the final result is a printer with amazing print quality that is very reliable.

 Our Printing Story